funkybob/knights-templater/docs/index.rst

 Thanks
 ======

-Many thanks to Markus Holterman for soundboarding for all my ideas.
+Many thanks to Markus Holterman for soundboarding many of my ideas.

 See `Green Tree Snakes`_ for an excellent introductin to Python AST.